tryCode91/cSharp-REST-API-DotaAPI/Readme.txt

 -dotnet ef database update (creates tables)
 -dotnet run seeddata (seeds the database with some data)

+Enjoy!

 I hope you liked this API :)

-Let me know if there is anything that needs to be changed.